Conscious Healing and Consulting®

 State as well as environmental factors play a role in shaping the behaviors of woman “X.” Becoming immersed within the mystery of the ego unconscious vortex, the woman reflects on past experiences in meaningful and insightful ways, on the historical, geographical, familial, or archetypal factors surrounding her cultural influences, and on moments of inward listening or dreaming situated in lucid states of consciousness.
 These conditioned stimuli facilitate unlimited versions of subjective understanding that push the woman beyond the recognition of her beliefs and values.
 Woman “X” often fears disclosing her observations to others.
 She may attempt to deny or disown them privately.
 Later, she reflects on the numinous encounter as a profound moment of creation, liberation, and unification within the human experience.

-Reflecting on her observations, woman “X” surrenders to these quintessential moments of human experience signifying sensations of love and transcendence.
-She often realizes that the pregnancy or birth of a child appeared for the purpose of transforming her consciousness leading to the development of empathetic responses.
-“Bonding and attachment pre-birth” is a positive meaning response defined as an image or idea, representing an affiliative relationship between a parent or significant other and fetus, which is potentially present before pregnancy, is related to a diagnosis or struggle with an illness, and subjective understanding that accompanies a numinous archetype.
 The connection that woman “X” has with a fetus may or may not be the child she carries in her womb.
 The woman experiences an energetic connection with the fetus beyond the limitations of space-time reality that strengthens as the pregnancy approaches a phase of labor and delivery.
 “Bonding and attachment post-birth” is a positive meaning response defined as an affiliative relationship between a parent or significant other and newborn, potentially present before birth, and is associated with caregiver adequacy and ability which continues throughout the course of child-rearing.
 The pre-birth connection to the fetus facilitates a strong attachment response in the post-birth relationship between woman “X” and the newborn child.

 Table-1-Conscious-and-Unconscious-States-of-the-Archetypal-Numinous.pdf